andreeamnl/GuessTheNumber/README.md

 ## Application Suitability Assessment

-The "Guess the Number" Multiplayer Tournament is a great fit for using microservices because:
+Why is the "Guess the Number" Multiplayer Tournament a good candidate for microservices?

-- **Complex Functionality**: The game includes several different parts, such as player login, matchmaking, game rules, and leaderboards.
-Each part does something unique and can be developed and managed on its own.
+Think about the different parts of the game — player login, matchmaking, game rules, leaderboards — all these things have unique functions.
+Doesn’t it make sense to manage each one separately?
+Microservices allow me to build and update them individually without involving the entire system.

-- **Scalability**: Different parts of the game will handle different amounts of work.
-For example, during busy times like tournaments, the parts that handle matchmaking and game rules will be in high demand.
-Microservices allow each part to grow or shrink as needed to manage this demand.
+What happens when a tournament gets busy?
+Not all parts of the game will experience the same traffic.
+Matchmaking and game rules might need to handle way more requests.
+Microservices let those parts scale up to meet demand while others stay steady.

-- **Modularity**: With microservices, you can update or change one part of the game (like the login system or game rules) without affecting the others.
-This makes it easier to fix problems and add new features quickly.
+And what if you need to update the game?
+Wouldn’t it be easier if you could fix one part, like the login system, without affecting everything else?
+Microservices make this possible, allowing you to fix bugs, add features smoothly, without downtime.

 ### Real-World Examples